Stanford Cardinal football: David Shaw era (2011–2022)

 After Harbaugh left to coach the San Francisco 49ers, the team's offensive coordinator David Shaw became head coach.
 Shaw led the team to three consecutive BCS bowl games, including two Rose Bowls.
 The team was led by its quarterback, Andrew Luck, and its dominating defense.
-After Luck departed for the NFL Draft, Kevin Hogan became the team's starting quarterback.
+After Luck departed for the NFL draft, Kevin Hogan became the team's starting quarterback.
 Hogan led the team to a Rose Bowl victory over Wisconsin.
 The team returned to the Rose Bowl again the following year in the 2013 season, but lost a heart-breaker to Michigan State.
-After a rebuilding season in 2014, the 2015 season saw Shaw, Hogan, and Heisman runner upChristian McCaffrey lead Stanford to its third Pac-12 championship in four years, and consequently, its third Rose Bowl in four years.
-With the 2015 conference title, Shaw became the first Stanford coach in 80 years to win three conference titles and only the third ever in program history (after Tiny Thornhill from 1933–1935 and Pop Warner in 1924, 1926, and 1927).
+After a rebuilding season in 2014, the 2015 season saw Shaw, Hogan, and Heisman runner up Christian McCaffrey lead Stanford to its third Pac-12 championship in four years, and consequently, its third Rose Bowl in four years.
+With the 2015 conference title, Shaw became the first Stanford coach in 80 years to win three conference titles and only the third ever in program history (after Tiny Thornhill from 1933 to 1935 and Pop Warner in 1924, 1926, and 1927).
 In 2017, Shaw once again led Stanford to a Pac-12 Championship appearance with Heisman runner up Bryce Love only to lose to rival USC.
 After two consecutive 3–9 seasons, Shaw resigned as head coach, effective immediately, on November 27, 2022, just over an hour after the end of Stanford's last game of the 2022 season.

-Troy Taylor era (2023–recent)
+Troy Taylor era (2023–2025)

+Former Sacramento State football coach Troy Taylor was named the 35th head football coach in Stanford history on December 10, 2022.
+Taylor graduated at archrival Cal and served as an assistant coach there from 1996–99 and as a radio color analyst from 2005–11.
+Prior to Sacramento State, he was offensive coordinator at Utah and Eastern Washington.
+Taylor's tenure began with a win against Hawaii, but was followed up with four consecutive losses against USC, Taylor's previous school Sacramento State, Arizona, and Oregon.
+After staging a 29 point comeback against Deion Sanders' led Colorado, the fourth biggest comeback in Pac-12 history, the Cardinal proceeded to lose all but one of its remaining games, beating Washington State and losing to UCLA, Washington, Oregon State, Cal, and Notre Dame.
+Stanford finished 129th out of 130 teams in points allowed (37.2), yards allowed (461.7), and passing yards allowed (298), and finished 110th in points (20.6) and 92nd in yards (351.4).
+They were the only team in FBS without a home win and lost five games by 33 points or more.
+Taylor was fired on March 25, 2025, following back to back 3–9 seasons, and an investigation into alleged bullying of members of the Stanford athletic department.